 Aesthetic similarities and differences

 Production-wise, the films of the No Wave were focused more on producing a finished film, and not reliant on production value, much like Warhol or Ono’s work.
 Since the filmmaking theory at the time was “fast, cheap, and easy to learn”, the Punk films were poorly shot and acted but easily produced.
 Much like Warhol who cast his own friends in films, the Punk filmmakers cast mainly musicians of the time since they had already built up a reputation within the community, Lydia Lunch being an example.
+Exhibition-wise, instead of art houses and galleries, the Punk/No Wave films were often exhibited in music clubs like CBGBs and often shown in between bands setting up.
+Exhibitions of these films often included an audience who were drinking, smoking, and yelling back at the screen, creating a totally different viewing experience than those of art houses.

 Technological similarities and differences